hallzy/youtube-playlist-search/README.md

 ## TODO

-* Cleanup CSS and fix the styling
+* Cleanup CSS and fix/improve the styling
+* Add a spinner, and display it whenever something is loading
+* Add to Chrome Extension Store